-Our user fees were developed to offset the ongoing operating costs of the charging infrastructure (which includes maintenance, electricity costs, service fees, transaction fees, and snow clearing).
+Our user fees were developed to offset the ongoing operating costs of the charging infrastructure (which includes maintenance, electricity costs, service fees, transaction fees and snow clearing).
 While other private charging stations in the region may be charging less, they are also lower capacity.
-Comparing to other provinces is also challenging, as the cost of electricity can differ significantly from Nova Scotia.
+Comparing rates to other provinces is also difficult, as utility rates differ and national networks can absorb the added cost in jurisdictions where charging is generally more expensive.
 If a driver’s rate of charge drops, these fees encourage them to move to a lower capacity charger, freeing the fast charger up to a new driver.

-Any changes to the cost structure would be at the discretion of Regional Council.
-Staff will monitor the usage rates and operating costs of chargers as they are deployed.
+Any changes to the user fee structure will be at the discretion of Regional Council.
+Staff will monitor the usage rates and operating costs of EV chargers as they are deployed.
 Based on the realized operating costs, staff may return to Regional Council with any user fee change recommendations.

-- Q: Why is the municipality charging per minute, as opposed to by kilowatt-hour (kWh)?
+- Why is the municipality billing per session instead of per kilowatt-hour (kWh)?

-Charging by the kilowatt-hour was just approved for use by Measurement Canada in February 2023 on a temporary basis.
-As the first reading of By-Law U-113 was only presented to Council on May 9, 2023, more investigation is needed before this can be recommended to Regional Council.
-Should kWh billing be deemed appropriate in the future, staff will return to Regional Council with amendments to the above fees.
+Billing by the kilowatt-hour for electric vehicle charging was approved for use by Measurement Canada in February 2023 on a temporary basis.
+The municipality is conducting a review to determine if we are eligible to use per kWh or tiered billing and monitoring the national rollout of this billing method.
+If per kWh billing is found to be appropriate in the future, staff will return to Regional Council with recommended amendments to the fees.